10+ Best Restaurants in Philadelphia for You to Check Out

 Did you know that Philly has more dining places per capita than New York?
 That being said, discovering the best restaurants in Philadelphia would be a pleasure for every foodie that decides to move to the so-called City of Brotherly Love.

-With over six hundred places where you can have a meal, there are going to be plenty of choices to explore.
+With over six hundred places where you can have a meal, there are going to be plenty of choices to explore in this big city.
 Gourmets love Philly because here, you can take a walk downtown and grab some tasty burgers or sandwiches along the way.
 Or plan a date night in a fancy and romantic establishment and charm that special someone.
 Center and University City are the places most densely packed with dining options, but Fishtown is not trailing far behind.
 Remember this when you first start looking for a place to eat.

-If you’re planning your moving budget and thinking about the cheapest way to move out of state before moving to Philadelphia, you’ll want to explore its vibrant dining scene as soon as you settle in.
+If you figured your reasons to move, created a photo inventory, and you’re planning your moving budget and the cheapest way to move out of state before moving to Philadelphia, you’ll want to explore its vibrant dining scene as soon as you settle in.
+So make sure to try to find a job before moving to another state.
 We’ve selected the ten prime venues where you can enjoy the most delicious meals and a few others after you’ve checked out our top ten selection.

 #1 Zahav Is One of the Best Restaurants in Philadelphia